Public Interest Scholars

 Taylor Fox

-Taylor is a second-year student at Berkeley Law interested in legal advocacy that advances the work of communities who are building a world beyond the prison-industrial complex.
+Taylor (she/her and they/them) is a Berkeley Law graduate interested in legal advocacy that advances the work of communities who are building a world beyond the prison-industrial complex.
 In 2020, Taylor graduated from the University of Chicago with a B.A. in Political Science, and spent her summers interning with the D.C.
 Public Defender Service and Legal Services for Prisoners with Children.
 Before law school, Taylor conducted research as a master’s student on the history of US counterinsurgency, policing, and the George Floyd uprisings.

 As a law student, Taylor has rooted their legal study in work that fights policing and surveillance through internships with Stop LAPD Spying Coalition and the Electronic Frontier Foundation.
 Taylor has also been a part of student-led pro bono projects that challenge the expansion of digital surveillance technologies and provide legal support to incarcerated people while at Berkeley.
 These experiences have shaped Taylor’s commitment to community and movement lawyering that is grounded in an abolitionist framework.
 Outside of law school, Taylor is active in abolitionist and Palestine solidarity organizing in the Bay Area.